Gender roles in non-heterosexual communities: Division of labour

-Maura Kelly and Elizabeth Hauck conducted research on the division of labour within same-sex relationships through interviewing a sample of same-sex couples (2015).
-Kelly and Hauck's study found that labour in same-sex couples is divided on the basis of time availability and personal preference.These factors are more influential in the division of labour than the belief that the labour should be divided evenly between the partners in same-sex couples.
+Maura Kelly and Elizabeth Hauck conducted research on the division of labour within same-sex relationships by interviewing a sample of same-sex couples (2015).
+Kelly and Hauck's study found that labour in same-sex couples is divided based on time availability and personal preference.
+These factors are more influential in the division of labour than the belief that the labour should be divided evenly between the partners in same-sex couples.

 Kelly and Hauck's research found that divisions of labour within a same-sex relationship cannot be viewed as setting a precedent as to what gender roles are normal.
 A female partner in a same-sex relationship may perform chores that are considered feminine, like cooking, cleaning, and child-rearing.
 However, the other female partner may perform chores that are considered masculine, like outside work and employment outside of the home.
-The partners' behaviours do not support gender roles because all the roles performed are done by women.
+The partners' behaviors do not support gender roles because women perform all the roles.
 There is not an inherent distinction made between masculine and feminine because women are performing both types of chores.
 This lack of gender role discrimination would be true in same-sex relationships between two men as well.